nlp-uoregon/trankit/docs/source/index.rst

 Citation
 ========
 If you use Trankit in your research or software.
-Please cite our following paper:
+Please cite `our following paper <https://arxiv.org/pdf/2101.03289.pdf>`_:

 .. code-block:: bibtex